NimblePros/eShopOnWeb/README.md

 azd init -t NimblePros/eShopOnWeb
 ```

-Run `azd up` to provision all the resources to Azure and deploy the code to those resources.
+Run `azd provision` to provision all the resources to Azure and deploy the code to those resources.

+Then do `azd deploy`
 ```
 azd up
 ```